n-r-martin/noted/README.md

   <br />
   <br />

-  A simple, lightweight note taking application based on nodeJS, providing the ability to read, create, and save notes to local JSON file.
+  A simple, lightweight note taking application based on nodeJS, providing the ability to read, create, save, and delete notes.
   <br />
   <br />